fanwosu/alx-low_level_programming/0x0C-more_malloc_free/README.md

 #2-calloc.c is a function that allocates memory for an array using malloc

 #3-array_range.c is a function that creates an array of integer
+#100-realloc.c is a function that reallocates a memory block using malloc and free